Dellonath/Dellonath/README.md

 </p>

 <p>
   I build this algorithm when I was in my graduation in Universidade Federal de Itajubá how a test to be approval in Artificial Intelligence class.
-This script     creates a random Traveling Salesperson Problem and try to solve it wirh a Genetic Algorithm.
+This script     creates a random Traveling Salesperson Problem and try to solve it with a Genetic Algorithm.
 At the end, the algorithm show the best route and plot it in space.
 Was cool build this project.

 </p>